vaishnavucv/Project-winEvasion-Redteam/Resource/WindowsDefender-script.md

 ![alt text](https://github.com/vaishnavucv/Project-winEvasion-Redteam/blob/main/Resource/MainExecutionCheckingWindowsDefenderStatus.png?raw=true)

 ### How to Use the Script

 1. **Download the**  [script](https://github.com/vaishnavucv/Project-winEvasion-Redteam/blob/main/Project-Files/Analyze-WindowsDefender.ps1)
 2. **RUn the script as Administrator** in poweshell

+> ### Summary:
+> - Ensure-Admin Function: Ensures the script is run with administrative privileges.
+> - Get-DefenderStatus Function: Fetches and displays the status of Windows Defender, including the last quick scan and full scan details.